 How to Become an HVAC Technician

-Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be especially useful as equipment becomes more technologically advanced.
+Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be especially useful as equipment becomes capable of even more.

-Another key perk of working in HVAC is next to no student debt.
+Another key perk of working in HVAC is almost zero student debt.

-A Day in the Life of an HVAC Technician
+A Daily Schedule as an HVAC Technician

-As a technician, you’ll respond to different locations for repair, maintenance or installation work.
-Certain jobs may need more time and resources than others, so the number of calls each day can fluctuate.
+As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
+Some jobs may require more time than others, so the number of calls you can go on may vary.

-Do HVAC Careers Offer Good Salaries??
+Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers

-In addition to owning your own business, there are several other ways to advance your career.
+In addition to owning your own business, there are other paths for career advancement.
 These include:

 - HVAC manager, $72,515 average salary